alexheinrich/700emulator.org/README.md

 # 700 emulator

-A site to showcase the Buchla 700 synthesizer.
+A site to show how an early digital synthesizer worked.

 ## Running the project
 ```